khilnani/template-django/README.md

 Environment Variables

-If you are using VirtualEnv, switch to VirtualEnv and then ensure the below variables are set.
+If you are using virtualenv, switch to virtualenv and then ensure the below variables are set.
 If not, please set this up in your `~/.bashrc`, `~/.profile` or similar.

 - `export ENV=local|dev|stage|production`
   - These match the `./src/uwsgi.ini` file.
 You may customize that file as needed.